 Select Page

 In addition to his position at CIO for MetroMLS, based in Milwaukee, Chris Lambrou heads up the RESO Internet Tracking Workgroup.
-It’s one of the most exciting new standards initiatives underway at RESO.
-If participation is any indication of how important to the industry this effort is, with over 60 members, clearly Internet Tracking is a big deal.
-To gain insight into this effort, here is a Q&A with Chris talking about why RESO pushed into this space, the Workgroup’s efforts underway, the value of standards for Internet Tracking, and what’s next.
+To gain insight into this effort, here is a Q&A between RESO CEO Jeremy Crawford and Chris talking about why RESO pushed into this space, the workgroup’s efforts, the value of standards for Internet Tracking and what’s next.

-Jeremy: Chris, how did the Internet Tracking Workgroup get started, and why did you decide to accept the Chair?
+Jeremy: Chris, how did the Internet Tracking Workgroup get started, and why did you decide to accept the workgroup chair position?

 Jeremy: How important or valuable do you see standards for Internet Tracking for the future of real estate?
 Who benefits and why?

-The stakeholders are plentiful and include the MLS, brokerage firms, individual agents and teams, technology partners and—most important of all—the consumer!
+The stakeholders are plentiful and include the MLS, brokerage firms, individual agents, teams, technology partners and – most important of all – the consumer!

 Chris: Currently, each technology partner has their own way of tracking online data.
 Brokerage firms have to piece together that data from various sources to try and paint the picture of Internet outreach that today’s consumer demands.